picral/CodeWarriorProblems/README.md

-# CodeWarriorProblems
+# CodeWarsProblems
-Python 3.x Solutions to CodeWarrior problems
+Python 3.x Solutions to CodeWars problems

 The purpose of this repository is to document progress and learn github functionality as I develop programing skills.